-It’s a bit more work (for suppliers), but is important and does mean there are less accidents and people getting hurt when they should be having a great time.
+It is more work (for suppliers), but is important and does mean there are less accidents and people getting hurt when they should be having a great time.

 I’ll explain each of the items of paperwork that may be required by your suppliers, these will be from a DJ’s perspective, but equally applies to other suppliers who attend the venue.
 So, your check your other suppliers have these bits of paper.

-Public Liability Insurance.
+DJ Public Liability Insurance

-This insurance is commonly called “PLI” and is used to cover the DJ should their actions cause a claim.
+Public Liability Insurance is commonly called “PLI” and is used to cover the DJ should their actions cause a claim.
 This would typically be damage to the venue (usually during loading in, or loading out).

-As a claim could be very expensive, many DJ’s will carry this insurance.
+Claims can be very expensive, many DJ’s will carry this insurance.
 If they don’t, ask why?

 Note: This is not a legal requirement (at this time), but makes business sense for any supplier to hold it.
 A single claim could financially ruin the buisness.

-For DJs, PLI can cost as little as £29.99pa and should be the default – considering many venues do ask for it, and the financial risk to the DJ if there is a claim.
+DJ PLI can cost as little as £29.99pa and should be the default – considering many venues do ask for it, and the financial risk to the DJ if there is a claim.

 PAT Tested Equipment